Jerrynicki/stalkbot-rewrite/README.md

 play TTS messages and more.

-* Note: If a new feature was recently added and you're missing the toggle in the control panel for it, delete the file "features_toggle.json" and restart the bot
+* Note: If a new feature was recently added and you're missing the toggle in the control panel for it or it doesn't work,

+delete the file "features_toggle.json" and restart the bot.

+* If this still doesn't fix the problem, please also try running the installer again.

 ### Cross-platform, although Windows support is still WIP

-For a stable bot on Windows you can use [Meiyou's Stalkbot](https://github.com/M3IY0U/Stalkbot)
+For a stable bot for Windows and other alternatives, see bottom of this page

-**Currently, pygame's camera module (used for taking webcam photos) doesn't work with Python 3.8, so make sure you install a Python version >=3.6 <3.8**

 ### To install (\*nix):
 * Clone the repository `git clone https://gitlab.com/Jerrynicki/stalkbot-rewrite.git` or [download as zip](https://gitlab.com/Jerrynicki/stalkbot-rewrite/-/archive/master/stalkbot-rewrite-master.zip)